888Lucy888/Q-Learning/README.md

 ## Conclusion

 This project demonstrates the application of Q-learning in a game environment where two agents, Tom and Jerry, interact with each other.
 The agents learn to navigate the maze and achieve their respective goals through reinforcement learning.

+At the end of the training, a bar graph is displayed showing the number of wins for Jerry, the number of wins for Tom, and the number of episodes where the action limit was reached without a winner.
+This helps visualize the performance of the agents over the training episodes.

 Feel free to explore the code, modify the parameters, and experiment with different configurations to see how the agents' behavior changes.